 National Education Policy (NEP) 2020 recognizes the relevance of biotechnology in the education system due to its interdisciplinary nature, potential for research and innovation, and its alignment with the development of 21st-century skills.
-By integrating biotechnology into the curriculum, the policy aims to prepare students for the challenges and opportunities of a rapidly advancing biotechnology driven world.
+By integrating and opportunities of a rapidly advancing biotechnology driven world.